getsentry/sentry-docs/docs/learn/cli.rst

 ``SENTRY_PROJECT`` (`defaults.project`):
     the slug of the project to use for a command.
 (`http.keepalive`):
-    This ini only setting is used to control the behavior of the client with regards to HTTP keepalives.
+    This ini only setting is used to control the behavior of the SDK with regards to HTTP keepalives.
 The default is `true` but it can be set to `false` to disable keepalive support.
 ``http_proxy`` (`http.proxy_url`):